TIPOFF/support/README.md

 ![Tests](https://github.com/tipoff/support/workflows/Tests/badge.svg)
 [![Total Downloads](https://img.shields.io/packagist/dt/tipoff/support.svg?style=flat-square)](https://packagist.org/packages/tipoff/support)

+## Deprecated / Archived

+This is a pain to keep updated so I am removing it as a dependency from other packages & so they can stand better in isolation & be updated faster to new versions of Laravel.

-This is where your description should go.
+This is where your description should go of what all needs to be removed.

 ## Installation